Plantar Fasciitis – Breakdown of Causes, Prevention & Treatment

 For many runners, there’s nothing worse than feeling the first twinge of pain that signals an oncoming injury.
 One of the most common injuries that runners deal with is Plantar Fasciitis, a debilitating ailment that affects the lower leg.
 For some, it may begin as a nagging pain in their heel, whereas for others, it’s a dull ache that affects the entire bottom of their foot.
-Others still may experience numbness or face more serious complications, such as a partial or complete rupture or tear of the plantar fascia, which will stop them in their tracks.
-The pain experienced from Plantar Fasciitis can become unbearable when running, requiring extended periods of rest and recovery and hampering your training schedule.
+Others still may experience numbness or face more serious complications, such as a partial or complete rupture or tear, which will stop them in their tracks.
+The pain experienced can become unbearable when running, requiring extended periods of rest and recovery and hampering your training schedule.

-In most cases Plantar Fasciitis can be prevented, which makes it imperative that people – athletic or not – know the risk factors and causes.
-That said, there is also a small subset of people who, even when doing everything right, may not be able to prevent Plantar Fasciitis.
+In most cases, it can be prevented, which makes it imperative that people – athletic or not – know the risk factors and causes.
+That said, there is also a small subset of people who, even when doing everything right, it still may not be preventable.
 However, should it happen, they will be able to treat it properly and prevent it from getting worse, if they are properly educated.
-The result of ignoring or improperly treating bouts of Plantar Fasciitis are dire: it can lead to more severe injury, possibly crippling you for life!
+The result of ignoring or improperly treating bouts are dire: it can lead to more severe injury, possibly crippling you for life!

 What Is Plantar Fasciitis?

-Plantar Fasciitis is the inflammation or irritation of the plantar fascia.
+Plantar Fasciitis is the inflammation or irritation.
 This is a band of ligament that runs from your heel to your toes, supporting the arch of your foot.
 Although the exact cause of Plantar Fasciitis is not known, it is commonly thought to be an overuse or misuse injury.
-In a healthy individual, the plantar fascia stretches as their foot strikes the ground while running or walking.
-In individuals with Plantar Fasciitis however, the ligament is unusually tight and causes tiny tears and strains in the ligament.
+In a healthy individual, the tissue stretches as their foot strikes the ground while running or walking.
+In individuals with this condition; however, the ligament is unusually tight and causes tiny tears and strains in the ligament.
 After a period of time, these small injuries can be exacerbated and lead to swelling and pain in the ligament, typically felt in the heel.

-There is some research that shows that Plantar Fasciitis may not be an inflammation disease and may actually be a degenerative disease.
-This means that the tissue that makes up the plantar fascia is beginning to wear away after repeated irritation, rather than getting inflamed.
+There is some research that shows that it may not be an inflammation disease and may actually be a degenerative disease.
+This means that the tissue is beginning to wear away after repeated irritation, rather than getting inflamed.
 At the onset of the condition, there may be inflammation resulting from overuse or misuse.
 As the condition persists, it is thought that the tissue begins to degrade.
 This is what causes the pain, rather than the tissue remaining inflamed as long as symptoms are present.
-This theory would lead to Plantar Fasciitis being a chronic condition, as opposed to a condition that can be treated and will completely heal.
+This theory would lead to a chronic condition, as opposed to a condition that can be treated and will completely heal.
 After all, if the ligament is degenerating, there isn’t a way – without surgery – to get that tissue back and restore health to the tissue.

-The most common symptom of Plantar Fasciitis is a sharp pain in the heel first thing in the morning or during increased activity.
+The most common symptom is a sharp pain in the heel first thing in the morning or during increased activity.
 The pain may improve as the day wears on and the ligaments, tendons, and muscles of the foot are stretched, but it will return after periods of inactivity.
-This pain from inactivity can be caused by the plantar fascia being forced into an uncomfortable position, or from soreness due to excessive strain.
-For many patients, the pain of Plantar Fasciitis seems to lessen during workouts as the muscles and ligaments warm up and stretch.
+This pain from inactivity can be caused by being forced into an uncomfortable position, or from soreness due to excessive strain.
+For many patients, the pain seems to lessen during workouts as the muscles and ligaments warm up and stretch.

 Some patients may feel pain throughout their entire foot (especially along the arch) regardless of heel pain.
-In cases where the pain is very sharp in the arch and does not seem to improve as the day progresses, there may be a more serious injury, such as a rupture or tear of the plantar fascia.
-These can sometimes come about as a result of improper Plantar Fasciitis treatment, since the underlying issues that cause it could also be causing additional health concerns.
+In cases where the pain is very sharp in the arch and does not seem to improve as the day progresses, there may be a more serious injury, such as a rupture or tear.
+These can sometimes come about as a result of improper treatment, since the underlying issues that cause it could also be causing additional health concerns.

-If Plantar Fasciitis is left untreated for an extended period of time, you may experience numbness rather than pain.
+If it is left untreated for an extended period of time, you may experience numbness rather than pain.
 This is because the nerves have become quite compressed as the swelling and inflammation has intensified.
-Alternatively, if it turns out that Plantar Fasciitis is a degenerative disease, then the numbness would be caused by the degeneration of the nerves, as opposed to compressed nerves.
+Alternatively, if it turns out this condition is a degenerative disease, then the numbness would be caused by the degeneration of the nerves, as opposed to compressed nerves.